 - a.
 The manual identifies the various high-risk areas and procedures. - b.
 It outlines methods of surveillance in the identified high-risk areas. - c.
 It focuses on adherence to standard precautions at all times. - d.
 Equipment cleaning and sterilisation practices are included. - e.
 An appropriate antibiotic policy is established and implemented. - f.
 Laundry and linen management processes are also included. - g.
 Kitchen sanitation and food handling issues are included in the manual. - h.
 Engineering controls to prevent infections are included. - i.
-Mortuary practices and procedures are included as appropriate to the organization. - j.
+Mortuary practices and procedures are included as appropriate to the organization.
+If outsourced, the hospital should have an appropriate policy for it. - j.
 The organization defines the periodicity of updating the infection control manual.